OTRF/OSSEM/data_dictionaries/zeek/files/README.md

 # Zeek Files Event Logs

-Metadata that are in addition to network data - about files, certificates, and executables
+Metadata about files, certificates, and executables that is in addition to the network data.

 ## Data Dictionaries